zpeng11/JupyterNotebookOnARC/README.md

 This way better protects safety of data and code and saves time for configuring Machine Learning environment on local machine.

 ## Prerequisites
-+ General knowledge to basic Ucalgary ARC operation and Linux commands.
++ General knowledge to the Ucalgary ARC commands.
-+ General knowledge to Jupyter Notebook.
++ General knowledge to the Jupyter Notebook.
 + An ARC account that has completed all necessary environment setup and has Jupyter Notebook installed.
 ## Setup
+#### Step1
 Download [JupyterOnARC.slurm](./JupyterOnARC.slurm) to your ARC server, or create a `.slurm` batch script on your ARC then copy-paste contents.

+#### Step2
-Login to your ARC through ssh.(if your are outside campus don't forget VPN) Find the location where you put the slurm script.
+Login to your ARC through SSH.(if your are outside campus don't forget VPN) Find the location where you put the slurm script.
 ```
 C:\>ssh zhanfei.peng@arc.ucalgary.ca
 zhanfei.peng@arc.ucalgary.ca's password: